Arts and letters

-Arts and Letters is a historical and traditional term for the collation of fine arts and literature.
-“Arts and Letters” is understood as a broader category for the study of visual arts, liberal arts and performing arts with the key area of research being within literature.
-By extension, ‘Arts and Letters’ is utilised in the study of history, arts and sociology.
+Arts and letters is a historical and traditional term for arts and literature, implying a comprehensive appreciation or study of visual arts, performing arts, and literary arts or literature.
+The concept is similar to the liberal arts and has been used in similar ways.

-Arts and Letters is recognised as a discipline, institution, and a field of higher education.
-The literal translation of the term is the traditional grouping of fine arts and literature together.
-The terms etymology has since shifted to an outdated yet still recognised umbrella term for “liberal, performing and literary arts” amongst others.
-Its relevance is now recognised as the critique, conversation and observation of the arts and its relevant sub-categories' place in society.

-Arts & Letters Categories

-Arts and Letters as a Discipline
+Arts and letters categories

+As a discipline

 The discipline of ‘Arts and Letters’ now involves the decomposition and understanding of the subcategories of humanities and the surrounding criticism of each medium.
 Its origin was in the study of Latin poetry but has since transformed to reflect an intellectualist critique of multimedia.
 Geoffery N. Berry is quoted interpreting the study as “criticism as an exploration” and states that the category “makes a commitment to the affairs of the world as well as books, history and science”.
-This is an example of the practical application of ‘Arts and Letter’s’ to the interpretation and documentation of wider society.
+This is an example of the practical application of ‘Arts and Letters’ to the interpretation and documentation of wider society.

 'Arts and Letters' is a critically and internationally recognised discipline.
 Studies produced under "Arts and Letters" are a contribution to the study of history, arts and sociology respective to the content or context of the medium.
 Studying pieces of 'Arts and Letters' supplies a sociological, intellectual and artistic insight to the era of its production.
-This insight is beneficial to understanding past society's and the functions that shaped its culture.
+This insight is beneficial to understanding past societies and the functions that shaped its culture.

-Arts and Letters as an Institution
+As an institution

 The institution of ‘Arts and Letters’ is rooted in the 19th to 20th century American intellectualism scene where the first institute was The American Academy and Institute of Arts and Letters which was founded in 1865, Boston.
 The institution was founded “for the advancement of art and literature” on the idea of maintaining the culture and discipline of the category.
 The institution, however, has undergone many changes over the last century and is now a 300-member honorary society dedicated to literature, music and art.

 'Arts and Letters' can be studied at collegiate institutions across North America.
 The study is made available in a bachelor's degree, honors, master's, and doctorate program each with the option of independent and specialized study.